pjchiou/FARC/README.md

 ---

 ## About Author
-Po-Jyun Chiou, from Taiwan, have 2.5 years experience in United Microelectronics Corporation(UMC, a semiconductor manufacturing company).
+Po-Jyun Chiou, from Taiwan, a engineer in United Microelectronics Corporation(UMC, a semiconductor manufacturing company) since 2015/04.
 Developing RTD rules and optimization algorithm.